kwaleko/blog-post/README.md

 # A full backend for a blog site
 ## Architecture
-This code is built and organzied to comply with uncle bob architecturer [for more info](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html). the main idea in this architecture is the the main logic does not depend on the the web or on the database or any details. in other main the main logic of the application does not import any database or anything. to follow this architecture, the code is divided into two part
+This code is built and organzied to comply with uncle bob architecturer [for more info](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html). the main idea in this architecture is the the main logic does not depend on the the web or on the database or any details. in other words the main logic of the application does not import any database or anything. to follow this architecture, the code is divided into two part
   * Core
   * Adapter